 - Never Found the Body: Valerie and Peter invoke this after killing him, weighing his body down with rocks and dumping it in the river so Valerie won't be persecuted for having a werewolf dad.

-- Noble Demon / Anti-Villain: At first.
-Whilst previous generations of werewolves terrorised Daggerhorn, stealing children from their beds, this Wolf simply demands they provide livestock for it to feast on when there's a full moon and otherwise leaves them be.
+- Noble Demon: At first.
+Whilst previous generations of werewolves terrorized Daggerhorn, stealing children from their beds, this Wolf simply demands they provide livestock for it to feast on when there's a full moon and otherwise leaves them be.
 Then he found out his wife had cheated on him...

-- Supernatural Gold Eyes: Usually has these in its wolf form, though sometimes, they're brown, hinting its true identity.
+- Supernatural Gold Eyes: It usually has these in its wolf form, though sometimes they're brown, hinting at its true identity.

 - Walking Spoiler: Due to the Wolf's identity and motives being the main plot, it's a spoiler-heavy character.

 - A Wolf in Sheep's Clothing: A near literal example.
 The Wolf is one of the villagers of Daggerhorn, pretending to be an ordinary citizen.
-It's revealed to be Cesaire Valerie's drunk and bumbling, but loving and seemingly harmless father.
+It's revealed to be Cesaire, Valerie's drunk and bumbling, but otherwise loving and seemingly harmless father.